 When does snow melt off your solar panels?

-There are a couple main ways that snow will clear off your solar panels.
+There are a couple ways that snow will clear off your solar panels.

 The first is wind.
 If it’s very windy, even an inch or so of snow will blow off them.
 But in my experience, wind isn’t very reliable for keeping your panels clean if you have more than an inch or two.

-The main way that panels get cleaned of snow is melting.
+The other way that panels get cleaned of snow is melting.
 Once the temperature nears 32°F, the snow will start to soften and slide off.

 Should I manually clean the snow off my solar panels?

-If you want to look at a real world example more closely, feel free to explore the public data for my solar panels.
+If you want to look at a real world example, feel free to explore the public data for my solar panels.